Lakshika Kaushik

 Why does my child stay in their room all the time?

-Child staying in room all day is one of the most common signs of child feeling isolated at home.
-It is usually not defiance — it is withdrawal.
+A child staying in a room all day is one of the most common signs of a child feeling isolated at home.
+It is usually not defiance; it is withdrawal.
 Your child may be carrying something they don't know how to say, and their room feels like the only space where they don't have to explain themselves.

 Can loneliness cause depression in my child?